alberto-grande/PhotoSwipeIonicExample/README.md

 # PhotoSwipeIonicExample
-Example project for PhotoSwipe using Ionic
+Example project for [photoswipe](http://photoswipe.com) using Ionic.
+Ionic is required (obviously).

+To make it work:

+	$ npm install
+	$ bower install
+	$ ionic serve